SanatKulkarni/ChainRx/README.md

 - Sell Medicine: Distributors or retailers can sell a quantity of medicine to another address, updating the quantity available for the batch.

 # Challenges Faced:
-- Blockchain Integration Complexity: Integrating Web3 and blockchain technology can be intricate, requiring a deep understanding of decentralized systems, smart contracts, and consensus algorithms.
+- Blockchain Integration Complexity: Integrating Web3 and blockchain technology can be intricate, requiring a deep understanding of decentralized systems, smart contracts, and consensus algorithm.
 - Absence of Decentralized nature to some degree: Although the entire project is built on the blockchain network of MUMBAI + ETHEREUM, it is not completely decentralized in nature as a manufacturer can only be created after thorough checks of all the processes and certificates which can only be checked and issued by a Regulatory Body.
 - User Adoption and Training: Introducing a new technology to stakeholders in the pharmaceutical supply chain may face resistance or require substantial training.
 Ensuring user-friendly interfaces and providing comprehensive training materials will be essential for successful adoption.
 - Smart Contract Security: Writing secure smart contracts is crucial to prevent vulnerabilities and potential exploits.
 Rigorous testing and auditing of smart contract code are necessary to mitigate security risks.